 - Transfer to the freezer

-Swap out the rice in your favorite casseroles: rice casseroles like this Chicken Broccoli Casserole are absolutely delicious.
+Swap out the rice in your favorite casseroles: rice casseroles like this chicken broccoli casserole are absolutely delicious.
 Swap the rice for quinoa for an instant bump in protein and fiber without compromising on taste.
-Try this Easy Mexican Quinoa Casseroleor this BBQ Chicken Quinoa Casserole.
+Try this easy Mexican quinoa casserole or this BBQ chicken spaghetti squash casserole.

 How to Cook Quinoa